 Since July 2017, the focus has been on upgrading to DAB+ for benefits that include lower transmission costs, reduced spectrum usage and a more robust reception quality.

 So DAB radio is certainly available in France.
 But, for British visitors or expats living there, the question is can they listen to UK stations?

-DAB Stations Available
+DAB Stations Available in France

 At the launch of DAB in France, the four main commercial radio groups decided not to bid and so the initial take-up was decidedly slow.

-Alternative Ways to Access UK Radio
+Alternative Ways to Listen to UK Radio in France

 You can buy dedicated internet radios that let you listen to radio from all over the world as long as you have an internet connection.
 This means you’ll be able to easily listen to UK stations while living or travelling in France, provided you have broadband.